Fact-driven Logical Reasoning for Machine Reading Comprehension: Methodology

-With these fact triplets obtained from \ref{preprocessing}, we are able to construct the supergraph.
-Firstly, the fact units are organized in the form of Levi graph \cite{levi-1942}, which turns entities and predicates all into nodes.
-An original fact unit in the form of $F=(V,E,R)$, where $V$ is the set of the entities, $E$ is the set of edges connected between entities, and $R$ is the relations of each edge which are predicates here.
-The corresponding Levi graph is denoted as $F_l = (V_L, E_L, R_L)$ where $V_L=V \cup R$, which makes the originally directly connected entities be intermediately connected via relations.
-As for $R_L$, previous works such as \cite{marcheggiani-titov-2017-encoding, beck-etal-2018-graph} designed three types of edges $R_L=\{default, reverse, self\}$ to enhance information flow.
-Here in our settings, we extend it into five types: \textit{default-in, default-out, reverse-in, reverse-out, self}, corresponding to the edges towards the predicates.
+\paragraph{Supergraph Construction.} With the obtained fact units, we construct a super graph as shown in Figure \ref{fact_chain}.
+Concretely, the fact units are organized in the form of Levi graph \citep{levi-1942}, which turns arguments and predicates all into nodes.
+An original fact unit is in the form of $F=(V,E,R)$, where $V$ is the set of the arguments, $E$ is the set of edges connected between arguments, and $R$ is the relations of each edge which are predicates here.
+The corresponding Levi graph is denoted as $F_l = (V_L, E_L, R_L)$ where $V_L=V \cup R$, which makes the originally directly connected arguments be intermediately connected via relations. $E_L$ is the edges connected between $V_L$.
+As for $R_L$, previous works such as \citep{marcheggiani-titov-2017-encoding, beck-etal-2018-graph} designed three types of edges $R_L=\{\textup{default}, \textup{reverse}, \textup{self}\}$ to enhance information flow.
+Here in our settings, we extend it into five types: \textit{default-in, default-out, reverse-in, reverse-out, self}, corresponding to the directions of edges towards the predicates.
+Detailed descriptions can be found in Appendix \ref{edge_type}.

-After getting fact units $F_l$, we extract the coreference relations $E_C$ among entities in fact units using Huggingface \textit{neuralcoref} \footnote{\url{https://github.com/huggingface/neuralcoref}}.
-Fact units with the same pronoun references are connected using undirected edges.
-To better encode the structure information of questions and options (details are specified in Section \ref{graph_encoder}), a global atom is added and connected with all the other atoms.
-The final supergraph is denoted as $S = (F_l, E_C)$.
-An example is shown in Figure \ref{fact_chain}.